 SCHOOL COMMITTEE LEGAL STATUS

-The School Committee is the governing board of the town's public school district.
-Although it functions as a duly elected Committee of town government, the School Committee has, unlike other town boards, autonomous and absolute authority within limitations established by the Commonwealth of Massachusetts to carry out the educational policies of the state and guide the educational process.
+The School Committee is the governing board of the municipality’s public school district.
+Although it functions as a duly elected Committee of municipal government, the School Committee has, unlike other municipal boards, autonomous and absolute authority within limitations established by the Commonwealth of Massachusetts to carry out the educational policies of the state and guide the educational process.

 Established by law